HB-556

 Penalties

-Penalties imposed by the commissioner, including but not limited to those available under Title 33, chapter 18 (unfair trade practices).
-The bill does not specify a dollar amount or create new remedy categories; it incorporates existing commissioner penalty authority.
-Violation also constitutes an unfair claim settlement practice under § 33-18-201(15), subjecting the issuer to penalties and enforcement available under that framework.
+Penalties imposed by the commissioner, including but not limited to those available under Title 33, chapter 18 (Unfair Trade Practices).
+The bill does not specify dollar amounts for penalties; existing commissioner penalty authority under Title 33 applies.
+No private damages remedy is created.

 Who Is Covered